 Interior construction involves physical labor and a high level of risk.
-Remodelers’ insurance can cover employee injuries, stolen tools, lawsuits related to client property damage, and more.
+Remodelers’ insurance can cover employee injuries, stolen tools, property damage lawsuits, and other unanticipated costs.

 These policies provide coverage for common renovation and remodeling risks.